hebcal/hebcal/README.md

 Hebcal only translates between the Gregorian calendar and the Jewish calendar.
 This means that the results will be at least partly useless where and when the Gregorian calendar was not used, e.g. before the 1752 in Britain and before circa 1918 in Russia.
 See ["Daylight saving time" on Wikipedia](https://en.wikipedia.org/wiki/Daylight_saving_time) for a splendid chart depicting when the changeover from the Julian to the Gregorian calendars occurred in various places.

 Hebcal cannot handle date computations before 2 C.E. sorry.

-Daylight-Savings time rules are as up-to-date as a nonpaying job allows.
-US DST rules are correct only back to 1966.

-Hebcal assumes that the Energy Policy Act of 2005, which changes the DST rules in the US will go into effect, even though Congress may still revert it.

 ## Build & Install